Please ensure Javascript is enabled for purposes of website accessibility

 Another concept under investigation is the possibility of replacing some cells that begin to die in late-stage dry AMD.
 Stem cells may be able to replace the retinal cells (light-sensitive cells) that are killed off by this disease.
 Doctors are devising ways to transplant these stem cells into the eye.
 One strategy is to layer the stem cells on thin scaffolds.
 Another tactic is to put the cells into a fluid suspension that can be injected under the retina.
 Stem cells have been tested in small clinical trials and they do not have unexpected side effects.
 It may take about 10 to 15 years for these therapies to be fine-tuned and proven effective in humans.

-Contact Us Today
+Contact Us in Hamilton, NJ Today

 Low vision aids like reading glasses and large-print products may temporarily help age-related macular degeneration symptoms, but a long-term solution is essential to prevent total vision loss.
 Schedule a consultation with an eye doctor at Campus Eye Group today at one of our three New Jersey locations.